 - Talk with your doctor or nurse about using a salt substitute.

 - When shopping, read food labels.
-Avoid foods that have any of these listed as one of the first three ingredients: salt, brine, MSG, baking powder or any item with the word sodium (monosodium glutamate).
+Avoid foods that have any of these listed as one of the first three ingredients: salt, brine, MSG, baking powder, or any item with the word sodium (or monosodium glutamate).

-- Be aware that most lunch meats, cheese, ham, hot dogs, canned soups, canned vegetables, canned meats, pickles, chips, pretzels and "fast foods" are high in sodium.
+- Avoid lunch meats, cheese, ham, hot dogs, canned soups, canned vegetables, canned meats, pickles, chips, pretzels and "fast foods," which usually are high in sodium.

 Regular exercise is important to your health.
 Talk with your doctor about starting an exercise program or joining a formal cardiac rehabilitation program.
 After a hospital stay, slowly increase your activities each day.
-During the day, try to walk around every two to three hours.
-Increase the distance walked each day.
-To conserve energy, consider doing tasks, such as folding laundry, while seated.
+During the day, try to take at least a short walk every two to three hours; each day, increase the distance you walk.
+To conserve energy, consider doing tasks such as folding laundry while seated.
 When sitting, elevate your feet on a stool.
 Vary your activities with planned rest periods.

-Lose weight if you are overweight.
-Talk to your doctor about a weight loss program including diet, exercise and counseling.
+If you are overweight, talk with your doctor about a weight loss program including diet, exercise and counseling.
 Northwestern Memorial offers nutritional counseling through the Center for Preventive Cardiology.

 Stop smoking and drink alcohol sparingly, if at all.
 We offer smoking cessation assistance through our Cardiac Behavioral Medicine service.

 Talk to your doctor or nurse about influenza and pneumococcal vaccinations.

 For more information regarding medical management for heart failure or to obtain a consultation, please contact the Bluhm Cardiovascular Institute at 1-866-662-8467 or request a first time appointment online.